About this page

-Individual expectations for individuals with confirmed or suspected cases have continued to evolve, and these guidelines reflect data from NCDHSS as of December 30, 2021.
+Individual expectations for individuals with confirmed or suspected cases have continued to evolve, and these guidelines reflect data from the CDC as of August 2022.
 It is critical to contact our school nurse to report confirmed cases and to work with her on next steps.

 If an individual has a confirmed case of COVID-19, they will be required to isolate.
 Here is a shorthand of key expectations for individuals.

 A person with a positive PCR test who has been symptom free can return to school 5 days after their test collection date.

 A person with a positive PCR test who has had symptoms can return after 5 days from their first symptoms once they have been fever free for 24 hours and other COVID-symptoms are improving.